-Proteins are hugely beneficial for anemic dogs, because they allow them to gain more strength and energy, helping them to get over the disease with greater ease.
+Proteins are hugely beneficial for anemic dogs.
+They allow them to gain more strength and energy, helping to get over the disease with greater ease.
 Some foods containing protein that you can easily find at home include:

 - Horse mackerel

 Vitamin B is another nutritional supplement which is very useful for dogs recovering from anemia.
 Many of the foods mentioned above contain this vitamin, but here are some more with which you can enrich an anemic dog's diet.

 - Pork kidneys

 - Lamb brain

 - Sweet potatoes